 In their initial confirmation email, they link you to a quiz.
 This quiz helps them determine what sort of reader you are.
 Immediately, and in a fun format they are using your reading habits to help narrow the data range.
 I took the test: I am a “Book Club Boss.”

 Let’s be honest.
-People in the publishing industry are creative writers, every office has an Ernest Hemingway seated opposite an Angela Carter.
-They write blurbs for a living, they read and edit the best and newest creative materials on the market – for a living.
+People in the publishing industry are creative writers.
+Every office has an Ernest Hemingway seated opposite an Angela Carter.
+They write blurbs for a living, they read and edit the best and newest creative materials on the market.

 The Dead Give-away

 Right from their very first email to a customer, even the smaller publishing houses are waving around their free samples.
-It might a handful of poems from an upcoming book, the first couple of chapters of a YA dystopia ready to explode into Waterstones, or even an e-book for 99p.
+It might a handful of poems from an upcoming book.
+Or, the first couple of chapters of a YA dystopia ready to explode into Waterstones.
+Maybe even an e-book for 99p.
 Needless to say, publishers manage to offer, and deliver, free samples and killer discounts to the recipients of their well prepared email marketing campaigns.

 I recognise, however, that not every industry would be able to achieve this.
 Technology is gradually achieving some amazing things, but I am yet to see anyone effectively deliver free samples of pepperoni pizza via email.
 In this, it would seem that the publishing industry has the advantage over other industries whose sales rely upon physical products.
 Yes it is true, other businesses send discount codes or vouchers through their email, but few tangible products can be received by a customer checking their phone on the bus to work.